 Meaning: Number of automatically executed USPEX runs.
 USPEX simulations are stochastic, and redoing the simulation with the same input parameters does not necessarily yield the same results.
-While the final result - the ground state - is the same (hopefully!), the number of steps it takes to reach it and the trajectory in chemical space differ from run to run.
-To compare different algorithms, you MUST collect some statistics - do not rely on just a single run (which may be lucky or unlucky...
+While the final result - the ground state - is the same (hopefully!), the number of steps it takes to reach it and the trajectory in chemical space will differ from run to run.
+To quantify performance of the algorith, you MUST collect some statistics - do not rely on just a single run (which may be lucky or unlucky...
 USPEX does not rely on luck!).
-This option is only of interest to developers and it only makes sense to collect statistics with simple potentials (e.q., using GULP).
+This option is only of interest to developers and it only makes sense to collect statistics with simple potentials (e.g., using GULP).